• Skip to primary navigation

 President Nayib Bukele decided to set up more than 200 cryptocurrency ATMs across El Salvador as part of his effort to make Bitcoin a recognized form of currency.
 After the US and Canada at the time, this move made El Salvador the third-largest hub for crypto ATMs in September 2021; however, in 2022, Spain and Australia passed El Salvador in terms of ATM density.

-Filed Under: Industry, Bitcoin News, News Tagged With: Australia, Bitcoin, Lightning Network
+Filed Under: Industry, Bitcoin (BTC), Cryptocurrency News

 Primary Sidebar